Qubes Developers’ FAQ

 The policy is there mostly to ease maintenance, on several levels:

-- Upstream documentation matching the distribution running in Qubes VM
+- The upstream documentation matches the distribution running in the Qubes VM.

-- Each officially supported distribution (ideally) should offer the same set of Qubes-specific features - a change in one supported distribution should be followed also in others (including some new in the future)
+- Each officially supported distribution (ideally) should offer the same set of Qubes-specific features - a change in one supported distribution should be followed also in others, including new future distributions.